Where Could Recreational Weed Be Sold In Chicago Come January? Answers To Your Legal Weed Questions

 Where in Chicago will recreational cannabis be sold come January?

-But in September, Mayor Lori Lightfoot proposed regulations for where cannabis businesses could be located in the city.
+But more dispensaries will be popping up.
+In October, City Council approved regulations for where cannabis businesses could be located in the city.

 Under these rules, businesses must be:

 Located in areas the city has approved for commercial, business or manufacturing use.
 (Note: Only "cannabis cultivation centers" would be allowed to set up in areas zoned for manufacturing — but they would be able to use 20% — or up to 3,000 square feet — of their space to sell products.)